SteedyApp/steedy-client-api-php/README.md

 ```
 ### Cancel a delivery

-If you delivery has not been accepted by a steedy already, you can still cancel it and get refund.
+If your delivery has not been accepted by a steedy yet, you can still cancel it, and get refund.
 Post to `/delivery/cancel` to cancel your delivery order.

 ```php